Why Is My Cat Shedding so Much

 If you add a supplement or change grooming tools, change only one thing at a time.
 Visible coat changes usually show up first as texture (less dry, less static), then as reduced loose hair during brushing.
 That sequence is reassuring because it’s easy to feel with your hands and see on dark clothing.

-Choosing a Cat Shedding Supplement Without Overdoing It
+How Do I Choose a Cat Shedding Supplement Without Overdoing It?

 If you’re considering a cat shedding supplement, think in terms of visible outcomes: softer coat texture, less static, fewer broken hairs, and calmer-looking skin.
 A good formula supports the whole integument—skin, coat, and nails—rather than chasing one trendy ingredient.
 Many owners reach for stop cat shedding supplements when the real need is improving coat quality so loose hair releases during brushing instead of drifting onto furniture.